 Chole Kulche – Patiala is incomplete without its famous street food, Chole Kulche.
 For Rs.
 30, you get two kulchas, which are absolutely different from general kulchas.
 It’s more like Pav Bhaji with fillings of chole.

 Kulfa – No, Punjab doesn’t serve Kulfi, the traditional frozen dessert famous in India.
-Instead, it dishes out Kulfa, the Punjabi version of Kulfi.
+Instead, it dishes out Kulfa, the local version of Kulfi.
 It’s basically the same thing!
 (Kulfa is best in Hall Bazaar, Amritsar)

 Aloo Paratha – If you are from any part of India, you probably had Aloo Paratha in your day-to-day lives quite often.
 Aloo Paratha has almost become a popular breakfast all across North India.
-Yet, isn’t it fun to have Aloo Paratha with a cube of butter and a bowl of Raita at a roadside Punjabi Dhaba? (again reminding, food poisoning)
+Yet, isn’t it fun to have Aloo Paratha with a cube of butter and a bowl of Raita at a roadside Dhaba? (again reminding, food poisoning)

 Missi Roti – Missi Roti is a North Indian delight made with a mix of whole wheat flour, gram flour, and spices.